New CAR-T therapy aims to keep leukemia in remission

 Summary

-This study tests a new immune cell therapy (CAR-T cells that target two proteins, CD22 and CD19) as a consolidation treatment for people with standard-risk B-cell acute lymphoblastic leukemia who are already in remission.
+This study tests a new immune cell therapy (dual-target CD22/CD19 CAR-T cells) as a consolidation treatment for people with standard-risk B-cell acute lymphoblastic leukemia (B-ALL) who are in remission.
 The goal is to see if it is safe and can help prevent the cancer from coming back.
-Twenty participants will receive the therapy and be followed for two years.
+About 20 participants will receive the therapy and be followed for 2 years.

 Get updates